rcrowther/django-static_models/README.md

 g.obj_delete() can be used in the same way on post_delete, but be careful if you want to share the static pages, that you do not delete data expected elsewhere.

 ## Alternatives
-You could use some outside tool to grab pages directly from the server, in the same way a web-cache like Squid works.
+You could use some outside tool to grab pages from the server.
+In the same way a web-cache like Squid works.

 Closer to the codebase, Wagtail CMS have been [talking about using Gatsby](https://wagtail.io/blog/using-gatsby-wagtail-build-case-study/) for the purpose of storing static pages.